3dlg-hcvc/hsm/README.md

    ./setup.sh
    ```

-This bash script handles all remaining setup steps including:
+This setup script handles all remaining setup steps including:
 - Conda environment creation
 - HSSD models downloads from Hugging Face
 - Preprocessed data downloads from GitHub
 - Verify file structure

+**Note**: If downloads fail or are interrupted, you can run the setup script again to continue from where it left off.

 ### Manual Setup
+If the automated setup script fails, you can follow the instructions below to manually setup the environment.
 <details>
 <summary>Click to expand</summary>

+#### Prepare environment variables
 1. Create a `.env` file in the root directory following the template in `.env.example` and add your OpenAI API key.

 2. We use `mamba` (or `conda`) for environment setup: